 Women's World Day of Prayer

-The service for 2017 will take place
+The service this year will take place

 St Bede's Catholic Church,

 The service this year was prepared by the Christian women of the Philippines.The theme

 reflects the focus of the service—St Mark's Gospel, chapter 20 verses 1-16.

 The Philippines comprise three main islands in an archipelago of over 7,000 islands, namely Luzon, Visayas and Mindanao; located on the Pacific Ring of Fire close to the equator.
 This, along with climate change, contributes to the high incidence of typhoons and earthquakes, averaging 20 per year.
 Typhoon Haiyan, hitting the islands in November 2013 was the most severe storm recorded to hit land, claiming thousnads of lives and leaving millions homeless.
 Approximately 1,000 of the islands are populated by roughly 100 million (2014 estimate), and there are between 120 and 170 languages spoken.
 English and Philipino are the official languages.
 More than 80% of the population are Roman Catholic.
 Labour migration is a major economic force and has impacted the social fabric of the country.
 The country is one of the largest sources of migrant labour in the world, with 90% of the domestic workers women, working mainly in the Gulf countries.

 Below this box there is a brief history of the Women's World Day of Prayer movement.